matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/foundry/_foundry-interact-local.md

     export CONTRACT_ADDRESS="0x..."
     ```

+    You may also change the recipient address.
+    This example uses another `anvil` rich wallet as the recipient by default.

 1. Run the interaction script.

     :test-action{actionId="run-foundry-interact-script"}

     ```bash
-    forge script script/InteractZeekMessages.s.sol --rpc-url http://localhost:8545 --broadcast --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
+    forge script script/InteractQuickstartToken.s.sol --rpc-url http://localhost:8545 --broadcast --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
     ```

-You should see in the logs the total messages is `1` and the last message is `Hello from Foundry`.
+You should see the token name, symbol, transfer amount, and recipient balance in the logs.